why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 This summer funding was stripped away in ~2020, but the DRP requirement remains.

-Doing the DRP during the school year, on top of full time classwork and a 18-hour/week GE-teaching assignment, is simply setting students up for failure.
+Doing the DRP during the school year, on top of full time classwork and an 18-hour/week GE-teaching assignment, is simply setting students up for failure.
 Summer continues to be the ideal time to complete major research projects as an early-career graduate student.
 But if you can't find independent summer funding which is truly research oriented (and not, say, a software development job which pays the bills but doesn't advance research), then the DRP continues to stay on the backburner and provides a barrier to graduation.

 PhD programs are about developing the academic skills of novice researchers into experts.
 The whims of the summer internship job market (which, as we saw during summer 2020, can be extremely unpredictable) should not prematurely and arbitrarily end the careers of up-and-coming graduate researchers before they have even one full calendar year of graduate school experience.